Variables and secrets

 All Variables (not just secrets) are encrypted with a workspace specific symmetric key to avoid leakage.

-There are two types of Variables in Windmill: user-defined and contextual.
+There are 2 types of Variables in Windmill: user-defined and contextual (including environment variables).

 User-defined variables